The following is an introduction to personal genetics.

 These databases further allow us to speculate on much more recent travelings of humans.
 Genealogists recognize that, beyond a certain time some 15 or so generations ago, we must abandon the hope of finding reliable information about the majority of our individual ancestors, switching to population studies to learn more about our distant ancestral groups and more recent ‘tribes’ and ‘clans’.

 Why do we care about our prehistoric clans?
-Isn’t it true that we all descend from a single male and female progenitor?
+Isn’t it true that we all descend from a single male and female progenitor many thousands of generations ago?
 Aren’t those of us with European ancestry best described as Euromutts?
 Yes, it’s true, we are a homogenized mix of DNA types; other than immediate related generations, we relate to many people equally well within our broad historical context.
 So study of ancient DNA patterns is not uniquely personal.
 It is an abstract quest for knowledge: of history, of how we came to be here, and of the struggles endured by our distant forebears.

 Our great multitude of hypothetical ancestors is mathematically beyond comprehension when duplication is not considered.
 But as we go back more than a few generations, the populations in our ancestors’ locales perhaps numbered a few thousand individuals or less, so what appear to be separate people in our abstract ancestral trees are really not all distinct individuals, but common ancestors to many of our lines.
 Still, we all are products of unimaginable diversity.